wolkdb/docs/source/index.html.md

 * **columnname**: enter the desired column name (no spaces allowed)
 * **columntype**: enter the integer value corresponding with the desired columntype ([more details](https://github.com/wolktoken/swarm.wolk.com/wiki/8.-SWARMDB-Types#table-index-types))
 * **primary**: enter 1 if the column is the primary key and 0 for any other column

-For encrypted status, 1 means true and 0 means false.

-<aside class="notice">Table owner is not required in createTable method.
-It will fetch the Ethereum address associated with the user configured on the SWARMDB node and save it as tableowner in the table schema.</aside>

 # Read